Deploying Ops Manager on AWS Using Terraform

 - IAM policies:

-Before you can run Terraform commands to provision infrastructure resources, you must download the AWS Terraform templates and create a Terraform template variables file as described below:
+Before you can run Terraform commands to provision infrastructure resources, you must download the AWS Terraform templates and create a Terraform template variables file.
+To download the templates and create a template variables file:

 On Pivotal Network, navigate to the Pivotal Application Service (formerly Elastic Runtime) release.